 As it states on the TNE website:

-Also, we do not portion out our services like dim sum, and neither are we a manuscript editing factory dependent on large volume to stay in business.
+We do not portion out our services like dim sum, and neither are we a manuscript editing factory dependent on large volume to stay in business.
 We only take on a few clients each month so that dedicated and careful editorial work on your novel or nonfiction can be accomplished by not one, but two highly experienced editors (bios below) working in tandem.Let's not fool ourselves.
 This is the way to do it.
 In truth, could there be a better approach?
-Pay peanuts and you get monkeys, as witnessed by the so-called professional reviewers of the manuscript editing industrial complex (whose credentials you almost never get to examine in advance or whose credentials are masked or difficult to verify online) who get paid $300 to $500 to "critique" 300+ page manuscripts; and surprise, the bulk of the critique will turn out to be proofing and line editing with only a small portion being "development notes" (much of which is questionable) plus a paragraph or so of false praise and personal flattery added for good measure.
-The management pockets $800 to $2000 per ms--the entire structure dependent on acquiring a score of manuscripts per week to keep the hunger in check.
+Pay peanuts and you get monkeys, as witnessed by the so-called professional reviewers of the manuscript editing industrial complex (whose credentials you almost never get to examine in advance) who get paid to "critique" 300+ page manuscripts; and surprise, the bulk of the critique turns out to be proofing and line editing with only a small portion being "development notes" (much of which is questionable) plus a paragraph or so of false praise and personal flattery added for good measure.
+The management pockets $800 to $2000 per ms--the entire structure dependent on acquiring a score of manuscripts per week.

 Most writers come away feeling good and hopeful, few realizing they've basically been duped.

-The Novel Editors, however, working in a very opposed dimension, utilize not one but two highly experienced editors to work on each manuscript, thereby enabling a more realistic and balanced approach to the complex task of novel editing:
+The Manuscripts to Market Novel Editors, however, working in a very opposed dimension, utilize not one but two highly experienced editors to work on each manuscript, thereby enabling a more realistic and balanced approach to the complex task of novel editing: